Microverse-Fullstack-Program/catalog-of-things/README.md

 ### Prerequisites <a name="prerequisites"></a>

-In order to run this project you need [Ruby](https://www.ruby-lang.org/en/) installed on your machine.
+In order to run this project you need [Ruby](https://www.ruby-lang.org/en/) and [RSpec](https://rspec.info/) installed on your machine.

 ### Setup <a name="setup"></a>